 Do Macs and iPhones Need Antivirus?

-Since both iPads and iPhones use the iOS operating system, neither type of device needs antivirus software.
+The iPadOS is based on iOS, so like iPads, iPhones are safe from malware.
 However, Macs use a different operating system, macOS, so yes, you do need antivirus software for Macs.
 That being said, Apple does give Macs some built-in antivirus software, but it doesn’t block against adware nor PUPs, potentially unwanted programs.
 Here’s what’s built into Macs:

 - XProtect: XProtect comes on all Macs and provides antivirus protection in the background.